phac-nml/irida-uploader/docs/index.md

 The `--force` option can be used with the `--batch` option

 ##### WARNING!
 When uploading `nextseq` data and using `--batch` upload with an auto-upload script, incomplete fastq files could be uploaded if `bcl2fastq` has not finished when the upload begins.

+## Read Only Mode

+You can upload in read-only mode with the `--readonly` / `-r` command line option, or the checkbox on the GUI.

+In this mode, the status file and the logging file will not be created in the sequencing run directory during upload.

 ## Logging